tronprotocol/tips/tip-sign.md

 ```
-domainSeparator = hashStruct(tipxxxDomain)
+domainSeparator = hashStruct(tip104Domain)
 ```

-where the type of `tipxxxDomain` is a struct named `TIPXXXDomain` with one or more of the below fields.
+where the type of `tip104Domain` is a struct named `TIP104Domain` with one or more of the below fields.
 Protocol designers only need to include the fields that make sense for their signing domain.
 Unused fields are left out of the struct type.

 *   `string name` the user readable name of signing domain, i.e. the name of the DApp or the protocol.
 *   `string version` the current major version of the signing domain.
 Signatures from different versions are not compatible.